ncguilbeault/BonZeb/README.md

 Bonsai – Video Design Library
 Bonsai – Shaders Library
 Bonsai – Shaders Design Library

+# Video Acquisition
+BonZeb provides modules for interfacing with Allied Vision, Teledyne Dalsa, and Euresys CameraLink Frame Grabber hardware devices for high-speed video acquisition.
+Users must install the manufacturers software development kit (SDK) and ensure the camera is connected to the computer and working properly before using the camera in Bonsai.
+Both the Allied Vision and Teledyne Dalsa modules require bonsai to be run in no boot mode.
+To do this, Bonsai must be started from the command line with the following argument:

+`Bonsai.exe --noboot`

+# Behavioural Tracking and Analysis
+BonZeb provides many different modules for behavioural tracking and analysis including methods for centroid tracking, tail tracking, eye tracking, and tail beat analysis.

 # Acknowledgements
 Thank you to all of the people who tested BonZeb and provided useful feedback.
 Thank you to the developers and to the larger Bonsai community for creating a welcoming and useful platform.